 Instead of buying a very expensive wireless microphone system you can wire up your talent with a lav and the H1 in their pocket and sync it later in post.
 The downside of course is you can’t monitor what is going in to the H1.

-HDMI Cable.
-Micro HDMI connector (fits into the side of your camera) to a full size HDMI connector to your monitor.
+Short HDMI Cable mini HDMI connector (fits into the side of your camera) to a full size HDMI connector to your field monitor.

 Once you start working on projects with others and you all want to see what the camera is producing, so you will a cable to output the signal from the camera to the monitor.
-I have a Sony HDMI cable that has been working fine for years.
-I think you can also get some no brand name cables that should work fine as well.
+This one is nice and short, 18″ and it is thin and somewhat formable so you can move it and keep it out of your way.

 Large Oval 5-1 Reflector.
 Small reflectors are great when you are doing photography, but when you are doing video and you need your talent to move a little then this reflector works well not only as a large fill light (using reflected light) but inside it also has a diffusion screen for when you need to soften harsh light.
 It has a gold, white and silver side, and the black side can be used for a flag.